-Kensa Heat Pumps manufacture ground source heat pumps up to 75kW to suit a variety of large-scale applications.
+Kensa Heat Pumps manufacture ground source heat pumps for commercial buildings of up to 75kW to suit a variety of large-scale applications.

 If your commercial premises has a high demand for heating and hot water exceeding 75kW, an effective solution is to configure Kensa’s ground source heat pumps in a cascaded system.
 Find the recommended ground source heat pump design for your commercial building project and establish the heat pump installation costs using our costed examples.